 Baking soda is an odor-absorbing superhero, and it’s versatile too.
 You can use it to stop the smell of food from spreading to the entire dorm.

-Use a countertop or the plug-in air purifier while cooking to deodorize your kitchen before the smell of your food spreads to the entire dorm.
+Use a countertop or the plug-in air freshener or essential oil diffuser while cooking to deodorize your kitchen before the smell of your food spreads to the entire dorm.

 Benefits of Using An Air Fryer in College Dorms

 Air fryers make cooking enjoyable and quick.
-They also make us consume healthy meals.
 Check out the benefits of air fryers below.

 2. Low maintenance and ease of use

-Air fryers are super easy to maintain, and the frying basket is dishwasher safe.
+Air fryers are super easy to maintain, and the frying basket is dishwasher-safe.
 You only need to deep clean this appliance once a week.
+Obviously, if you’re living in a dorm, you may not have access to a dishwasher.
+But a good hand wash from time to time should do the trick as well.

 Using air fryers to cook is also a breeze.
 Just put the food items in the frying basket and turn the appliance on.
 That’s it!